Updated: Nov 28, 2021

 Poor employee behaviour at a client’s function has the potential to damage the client relationship, reputation of your business and potentially lose the client and any other clients that may also be present.

-Also consider providing transport home.
+Consider providing transport home.
 This may depend on the nature of the client relationship and your general awareness of it, e.g. a big client with many people from your business attending will give you more opportunity to put some rules in place and have someone keep an eye on proceedings.

 Consider having some managers present at the party to keep an eye on things… Who will send the ‘reveller’ home via a taxi if required?

-Don’t provide a ‘free’ bar or excessive drinks on the table.
+Think carefully before providing a ‘free’ bar or excessive drinks on the table.

 Finally, don’t kill the fun – remind employees it is fun, a celebration, and that employees who do not adhere to the policy or code of conduct on behaviour spoil the party for everyone.